Rosuav/authdemo/README.md

 to set up Chai and Mocha in order to thoroughly test each step.
 The directions above are a starting point for the development of tests, but are not complete;
 testing all the appropriate edge cases and failure modes is up to the student.

+Note that the crypt script can generate passwords for you, as long as you have a suitable dictionary in /usr/share/dict/words (this is the case on most Unix systems, including Linux and Mac OS).
+It is approximately XKCD 936 style, but uses the entire dictionary, rather than the ~2000 most common words.
+As such, it will make rather less memorable passwords than a proper 936 generator would, but no less secure.